MartinMcGirk/Slack-Kudos-Bot/README.md

  - Configurable emoji token
  - Can give multiple points at a time
  - Users cannot give themselves points
+ - Users can only give a set number of points a day
  - Tallies user scores in DynamoDB
  - Can return the sorted leaderboard